 Since 1999, the Museum has assembled an impressive collection currently estimated at around 500,000 items.
 Most of this is archaeological material that documents 9,000 years of eastern Aleutian prehistory and includes bone and lithic artifacts and a vast amount of ecofacts, or associated biological material, like mammal, fish, bird, and shell remains thousands of years old.
 Additional collections include photographic and paper archives and other objects important Unangan ethnographic items.
 Highlights of our collections include a very fine group of about 100 Unangan baskets and an original sketch by John Webber, an artist with Captain Cook’s third voyage, which stopped at Unalaska in 1778.
 In addition to our permanent collections, a program of changing exhibitions, with additional items from the collections, are frequently displayed in our temporary gallery.

-If you would like to schedule a collections visit or have a research request please email us below.
+If you would like to schedule a collections visit or have a research request, please contact our Collections Manager, Melia Knecht.

 Melia Knecht Collections Manager 907-581-5150 email@example.com